COVID-19 pandemic in South Korea: March

-The United States Commission on International Religious Freedom (USCIRF) expressed concern that religious freedom rights of Shincheonji members may be violated in South Korea by "exaggerating the church's role in the outbreak," and stated that, "USCIRF has received reports of individuals encountering discrimination at work and spousal abuse because of their affiliation with the church."
+The United States Commission on International Religious Freedom (USCIRF) expressed concern that religious freedom rights of Shincheonji members may have been violated in South Korea by "exaggerating the church's role in the outbreak", and stated that, "USCIRF has received reports of individuals encountering discrimination at work and spousal abuse because of their affiliation with the church."
 USCIRF reported that South Korean "Vice Minister of Health Kim Kang-lip has publicly stated that the Shincheonji church has cooperated with authorities."
-The Belgian NGO Human Rights Without Frontiers and CESNUR released a "White Paper" claiming that, although it did make "mistakes" in its management of the crisis, Shincheonji had also been discriminated because of its status as an unpopular group in South Korea.
+The Belgian NGO Human Rights Without Frontiers and CESNUR released a "White Paper" claiming that, although it did make "mistakes" in its management of the crisis, Shincheonji had also been discriminated against because of its status as an unpopular group in South Korea.

 On 17 March, around 79 church devotees were infected with the virus after attending the River of Grace Community Church.
 The infections were claimed to have been caused by spraying salt-water into followers' mouths, under the belief that this would protect them from the virus.
-Nearly 140 churches in Gyeonggi Province, which surrounds Seoul and is part of the Greater Seoul Area, will be closed if they do not implement preventive measures, including temperature checks, two-meter separation, and the wearing of masks.
-As more churches are holding services despite a government order for social distancing, on 30 March, the controversial Manmin Central Church in Guro, Seoul became a cluster with 22 infections linked to a gathering in early March in which the group was preparing stock footage to use for online worship services.
-Other church clusters have appears in the cities of Suwon, Busan, Geochang, and Bucheon.
+Nearly 140 churches in Gyeonggi Province, which surrounds Seoul and is part of the Seoul Metropolitan Area, were threatened with closure if they did not implement preventive measures, including temperature checks, two-meter separation, and the wearing of masks.
+As more churches were holding services despite a government order for social distancing, on 30 March, the controversial Manmin Central Church in Guro, Seoul became a cluster with 22 infections linked to a gathering in early March in which the group was preparing stock footage to use for online worship services.
+Other church clusters appeared in the cities of Suwon, Busan, Geochang, and Bucheon.